crownstone/bluenet/docs/CHOICES.md

 Better: ??

-### Power usage (apparent)

-Should be able to represent a number from 0 to 3840 (16A * 240V = 3840W).

-Currently: uint16 in units of 1/16W (2^16 / 16 = 4096)

-Better: use some exponential representation, precision is less needed for high power usage.

 ### Energy used

 Should be able to accumulate power usage over 10 years.

 Currently: int32 in units of 64J (2^31 / (3600 x 24 x 365 x 10) x 64 = 435W on average)

+Better: ??

+### Partial timestamp

+Should be able to figure out the time of a crownstone given that you know the current time.

+Currently: 2 bytes in units of seconds.
+(2**15 / (3600) = 9 hour time drift before you compensate the wrongly)

 Better: ??